ichabodcole/ichabodcole.github.com/_posts/2013-03-18-tpol-pragmatic-practice.md

 ---
 ### {{ page.title }}

+>“Practice does not make perfect.
+Only perfect practice makes perfect.”
+>― Vince Lombardi

 **Practice isn't just repetition.**
 We all know the old saying "Practice makes perfect", unfortunately that saying does not provide us with any insight on how to practice, or what the best type of practice involves.